Over the years I’ve found families have many similar questions. Below is a list of many of those.

 Do you offer breastfeeding support?

-Yes.We can also refer you to a KC metro IBCLC.
+Yes.
+I can also refer you to a KC metro IBCLC.

 What should I expect in my postpartum period?

 Postpartum I offer much more care than the standard in the American model.
 Normally I come to you once after the birth.
 Then you come to the office in the first week, second week, and sixth week.

 Will I be able to get a birth certificate or social security card if I have my baby at home?